Rise and fall of Gnocchi

 To prepare your OpenStack environment for Ceilometer and Monasca, take a look at the following tutorial.
 Although this tutorial focuses on the OpenStack-specific CloudKitty rating engine it also applies to more advanced billing systems such as Exivity.

 Back to Basics?

-What if you don’t have a large OpenStack infrastructure, have a straightforward billing use case, and/or don’t want to be dependant on multiple OpenStack components such as Ceilometer and Monasca?
-In such cases you can still pull real time inventory metrics directly from the REST APIs provided by the OpenStack core components.
+What if you don’t have a large OpenStack infrastructure, have a straightforward billing use case, and/or don’t want to be dependent on multiple OpenStack components such as Ceilometer and Monasca?
+In such cases, you can still pull real-time inventory metrics directly from the REST APIs provided by the OpenStack core components.

 Data retrieved in this manner won’t have extensive statistical information such as that provided by Ceilometer, Gnocchi and Monesca but Exivity has templates available for pulling data directly from Nova and Cinder which you can start using today for a number of different billing use cases.
 We have OpenStack customers running ten thousands of VMs for which we acquire metrics in a matter of seconds.

 So in the event you find yourself lost in the OpenStack Telemetry forest, just remember you can always go back to basics!